Print This Page

 Sixty-nine per cent of unemployed women received EI benefits in 1990.
 By 2001, the proportion had fallen to 33 per cent.
 Hardest hit were lone mothers, who have trouble working enough hours to qualify for benefits.

-So far Ottawa — which collects billions more in EI premiums each year than it pays out in benefits — has shown no inclination to change the system.
+So far Ottawa — which collects billions more EI premiums each year than it pays out in benefits — has shown no inclination to change the system.

 Child care, except in Quebec, remained unaffordable for most low-income families through the '90s.
 That made it impractical for mothers to pull their kids out of poverty by working.